 The Post-Baccalaureate Pre-Medical program at Washington University enables qualified college graduates to take core and elective science and math courses that satisfy medical school admission requirements.
-Students also may take approved elective courses in natural sciences, social sciences, and humanities that provide a broad context and skill set for the practice of medicine today.
+Students also may take approved elective courses in the natural sciences, social sciences, and humanities that provide a broad context and skill set for the practice of medicine today.
 The program is flexible to accommodate individuals changing careers, including those without a science background.
 For students who enter the program with most pre-medical course requirements complete, the program offers numerous upper-level biology courses to enhance a previous academic record and demonstrate science mastery.
-Courses are typically taken during the evening and are available in fall, spring, and summer terms.
-Day courses are also available to students, though tuition rates are higher.
+Courses are typically taken during the evening and are available during the fall, spring and summer terms.
+Day courses are also available to students, although tuition rates are higher.

-Students wishing to complete fewer than 24 units of course work are not eligible for admission to the program, but are welcome to register for courses at Washington University on a non-degree basis.
+Students wishing to complete fewer than 24 units of course work are not eligible for admission to the program, but they are welcome to register for courses at Washington University on a non-degree basis.
 Some courses may require instructor or program director approval.

-The core courses in the Post-Baccalaureate Pre-Medical program meet the general requirements for American medical schools, as well as those for dental, veterinary, osteopathic, and other health professional programs.
+The core courses of the Post-Baccalaureate Pre-Medical program meet the general requirements for American medical schools as well as those for dental, veterinary, osteopathic and other health professional programs.
 Students are urged to check individual schools and programs for specific entry requirements.
 All courses taken as part of the Post-Baccalaureate Pre-Medical program must be taken for letter grades, except for courses offered only on a pass/fail basis.
 No more than two units of pass/fail work may apply toward certificate requirements.
-Students who wish to take course work other than the core requirements must have adviser approval.
+Students who wish to take courses other than those that fulfill the core requirements must have adviser approval.

-Math: two semesters of college math.
-Varies according to school.
-Statistics recommended.
-For broadest range of schools, complete Calculus I and II.
+- Mathematics and Statistics: two semesters of college math (This varies according to school.
+Statistics is recommended.
+For the broadest range of schools, Calculus I and II should be completed.)

-In addition to the core courses, elective courses in biology, chemistry, physics, and mathematics are also available.
+In addition to the core courses, elective courses in biology, chemistry, physics, and mathematics and statistics are also available.